cdsittampalam/documentation/docs/Partner API.md

 *   `custodygroup_tx` Custody group for a transfer

-The members that are added to funds need to have been added as trusted parties.
+The members, e.g. Administrators and/or Principals, that are added to funds need to have been added as trusted parties.
 You specify the user IDs of the members.

-What are these members?
-Are they Administrators, Principals?
-This is not visible from the swagger.

 There is also a threshold that determines how many custodian signatures are needed for an asset to be transferred or withdrawn.